Mijodrag-Zivkovic/Concurrent-bag-of-words-counter/README.md

 # Concurrent-bag-of-words-counter
-Concurrent solution to a problem of counting bag of words from text.
+Concurrent solution to a problem of counting of occurrences of bags of words from text.
 Bag of words is a certain combination of words (or just one word).
 Programm scans input file and counts occurences of all words/bag of words (of selected length).
 Gui with simple user interface included. </br>